Teaching and learning with iTunes U and Apple Podcasts

 From a PC/Mac computer or Windows/Mac laptop using the iTunes application:

-- To share a Collection, right-click on the collection title and copy the link.
+- To share a podcast, right-click on the podcasts title and copy the link.
 What you’ve copied is simply a URL (web link) so you can then add this into your Blackboard/Moodle module, in the same way as any other web link.
 You could also email the link or add it to a blog, for example.

-From an Apple iPad/iPhone/iPod Touch using the iTunes U app:
+From an Apple iPad/iPhone/iPod Touch using the Podcasts app:

 - Select the item you want to share — this will open a pop-up panel.
 Select the upward arrow in the top right-hand corner, and you will be given the options for sharing: via Message, Mail, Twitter or Facebook, or you can select 'Copy Link’, which you can then paste anywhere (eg into Blackboard).